alidanapour/chip8_emulator/Product_Document.md

 3. Back-end programmers: Minh Bui, Karan Pathania, and Ali Danapour are in charge of implementing the emulator, visualizer, the games and one tool.
 4. Testers: For unit testing, members are responsible for testing their own code.
 Once unit testing is done, integration testing requires collaboration between all members.

-**For Release 0, members has the following roles**:

-- Minh Bui (Minh) consolidates members' input and is responsible for writing and formatting project documentation, and researching how to implement the Chip8 emulator and visualizer.
-- Ali Danapour (Ali) and Karan Pathania (KP) create the prototype of Chip8 Game #1.
-- Kyle Wu (Kyle) and Jong Joon Lee (JJ) code the interface of the application.
-- Xinyue Ma has no role in release 0.

 Note: The 6th member, Xinyue Ma has been recently added to the team on January 17, Minh has reached out to him/her on the same day and just got a response on January 18.

+## Use Cases For Major Features

 **UPDATED February 6, 2018**:
 - Release 1:
-    - Added more details use case for game 1 prototype
+    - Added more detailed use case for game 1 prototype.
     - Implemented all 35 opcodes instead of splitting them between release 1 and 2.
     - Added use case for the screen.
     - Added use case for the decode opcode.